kilimangara/meetrack_api/api_docs.md

 **Send code**
 ----
-  Sends sms with secure code and checks whether the maximum number of attempts has been exceeded.
+  Sends sms with secret code and checks whether the maximum number of attempts has been exceeded.
 Code expires after some time, now five minutes.
 Returns whether the user with this phone number is registered.
 This method does not create a user.
 After sending a new code, previous codes become invalid.

 * **URL:**
   /api/auth/code/